bigchaindb/BEPs/42/README.md

 With every consequent migration, the migration height is overwritten.

-The migration height needs to be a part of the BigchainDB dump.
+The migration height needs to be a part of the BigchainDB snapshot.

 #### Seamless HTTP API usage